OIT-ADS-Web/vivo_widgets/README.markdown

     http://localhost:8983/solr/

-(And when you are done, remember to run):
+And when you are done, remember to make it stop, by running something like this:

     java -Dsolr.solr.home=. -server -DSTOP.PORT=8079 -DSTOP.KEY=pleasestop -jar stmp/solr_4.7_examples/start.jar --stop

-3. Finally, to start vivo_widgets run something like the following command:
+3. Finally, to start vivo_widgets using the jar file run something like the following command:

     ```shell
     $ PORT=8888 java -jar -Xmx500m \